mixeme/BananaPi-M2-Pro/README.md

 12. Make some system changes;
 	+ Add user `pi` to group `bluetooth`;
 	+ Change HDMI mode to 720p;
-	+ Enable Network Manager for managing network adapters.
+	+ Enable Network Manager for managing network adapters;
+	+ Rename MiniDLNA hostname.
 13. Reboot.

 ## How to